SIBFORD GOWER ENDOWED PRIMARY SCHOOL

 Class teacher: Mrs Lizzie Humphrey

-Linked teaching assistant: Mrs Anne Downes
+Linked teaching assistants: Mrs Anne Downes

 Oak Class Reminders